huaweicloud/terraform-provider-huaweicloud/docs/resources/lts_group.md

 * `tags` - (Optional, Map) Specifies the key/value pairs to associate with the log group.

-  -> Currently, the key in tags can not be removed.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: